545zhou/conFusion_Ionic/README.md

 This is a project that using Ionic to build a mobile app.

-To turn on json server: json-server --watch db.json
+To turn on json server, go to json-server directory and type in: json-server --watch db.json

-To turn on ionic server: ionic serve --lab
+To turn on ionic server, go to conFusion directory and type in: ionic serve --lab